flyntwp/flynt-docs/content/tutorials/creating-component/creating-view-file.md

 </div>
 ```

+Here, the `is` attribute and classes are part of the [Flynt best practices](/tutorials/best-practices/styles).
+We'll come back to this in more detail later when it comes to adding styles and scripts to our component.

-Your file tree will now look like this:
+Your theme folder will now look like this:

 ```
 ├── flynt-starter-theme